 Serengeti or Masai Mara Safari?

 Only seperated by the country border as you go into Kenya, nothing much changes from being in the Serengeti and Masai Mara apart from, well, being in Kenya!
 For the Migration, all year round the wildebeest are in the Serengeti but you can catch them in the Mara from July to October.
 For this time of year, also see the dramatic river crossings from the Serengeti side, but honestly, without quite as many tourists as in the Mara.
 It seems we would say this, but the Serengeti for the Migration trumps the Masai Mara.

 The Serengeti Plains - The Regions Explained & Where to stay

-The Serengeti National Park is absolutely huge.
+The park is absolutely huge.
 If you are intent on viewing the Great Migration then it is probably more critical to stay in the right region for your travel dates than to deliberate too long about the style of camp or hotel you are looking for.
 This park is so big that if you get the location wrong, you will not see the herds.

 The Serengeti is therefore broadly divided into four distinct areas - the central Seronera Valley, the Western Corridor, the Northern Lobo and Kogatende areas, and finally the Southern Plains.